 Projecting to the community that a school is proactively engaged in creating a safe environment is just as important as a school’s excellent academic achievements and diverse curriculum.

-Call us today to discuss how a layered, comprehensive security plan and Security Doors for Schools can help increase security for .45¢ per student per day.
+Call us today to discuss how a layered, comprehensive security plan and access control for schools can help increase security for .45¢ per student per day.